Indio, California: Public safety

-Indio has its own police department.
+Indio operates its own police department.
 In 2016, the Indio Police Department was one among 15 law enforcement agencies chosen to participate in President Barack Obama's 21st Century Policing Task Force.
 Recognized for its achievements in community engagement, the Indio Police Department was charged with implementing the Task Force's recommendations for policing in a year-long study.
 During Coachella Fest, Indio Police is able to handle a large number of 911 and non-emergency calls due to its six-position public safety answering point (PSAP).

-In addition to the Indio Police Department, the city also contracts with the Riverside County Sheriff's Department for police services.
+In addition to the Indio Police Department, the city also contracts with the Riverside County Sheriff's Department for some law enforcement services.
+The Riverside County Coroner's branch office is located in Indio.

 The city of Indio contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.
-Indio has 4 fire stations used to reduce response times, and a full-time staff of 56 people.
+Indio has four fire stations in its city limits, and a full-time staff of 56 people.

 The City of Indio also has a Fire Services Prevention Office, and, through the Riverside County, participates in the Volunteer Reserve Firefighter Program.

 One of the eleven U.S. Customs and Border Protection stations is located in Indio.
 Created in 1936, the station was originally an auxiliary for the El Centro Sector station.
 Now, the border patrol agents stationed in Indio are tasked with patrolling the northern portion of Imperial County.

 Indio is also the site of a California Highway Patrol Border Division office.
 The division patrols Interstate 10, State Routes 62, 86, and 177, which encompasses cities such as Desert Hot Springs, Palm Springs, Cathedral City, Rancho Mirage, Palm Desert, La Quinta, Indio, and Coachella.